Jana is a frugal DIY addict who is always testing fitness and work-from-home ideas as well as natural health tips for both humans and pets.

 After the jar is secured, store it somewhere safe, away from direct sunlight and preferably a little humid.
-My batch sits in my bed room closet and luckily, I live in a very humid area near the coast so no special attention is needed in that regard.
+My batch sits in my bedroom closet and luckily, I live in a very humid area near the coast so no special attention is needed in that regard.

 Stir the concoction once a day and check the progress.
 Here, an easy-to-release knot instead of a tight rubber band makes it more user-friendly, especially when one is rushed for time.
 Trust me, you're going to be stirring the stuff for weeks, there will be busy days and you'll almost forget!
 Make a note somewhere to help you remember.
-The persistence will be greatly rewarded.
+Persistence will be greatly rewarded.

 What to Expect

 Usually, nothing starts happening until the second or third day.
 By then, bubbles form near the surface and that's great—your apples are starting to ferment.
 After the first week, the water should be hazy and by the second or third, a solid light yellow.
-Eventually, it will become dark orange.
+Eventually, it turns dark orange.
 There's no concrete timeline with ACV's colour changes so don't worry too much if yours changes quicker or slower.
-The changes happen as the mixture ferments into cider, then a hard vinegar and eventually the finished product.
+The changes happen as the mixture ferments into cider, then hard vinegar and eventually the finished product.